 Can the DMCA Help with Non-Consensual Content?

-People often think that DMCA only applies to the copyrighted material of large corporations, but this is not the case.
+People often think that the DMCA only applies to the copyrighted material of large corporations, but this is not the case.

-You will first need to identify the platform housing your leaked nudes.
-You will need the URL of the page to use as evidence in your report.
-You should also take dated screenshots to have a record of the infringement’s occurrence.
+- You will need the URL of the page to use as evidence in your report.

 If you see the content yourself, you can copy the URL directly.
 You can also employ hash-based matching services, like Google’s reverse image search, to find any results matching your images.